Context-Bounded Model Checking for POWER: Translation

-\paragraph{\bf Read Instructions.} Consider a read instruction $\instr$ in a process $\proc\in\procset$ whose statement is of the form $\reg\assigned\xvar$.
-The translation of $\instr$ is shown in Alg.~\ref{read:fig}.
-The code simulates an event $\event$ running $\instr$ by encoding the three inference rules ${\tt Local\text{-}Read}$, ${\tt Prop\text{-}Read}$, and ${\tt Com\text{-}Read}$.
-In a similar manner to a write instruction, the translation scheme for a read instruction consists of guessing, checking and update parts.
+Consider a read instruction $\instr$ in a process $\proc\in\procset$ whose $\stmtof\instr$ is of the form $\reg\assigned\xvar$.
+The translation of this instruction is shown in Algorithm~\ref{read:fig}.
+The code simulates an event $\event$ executing $\instr$ by encoding the three inference rules ${\tt InitReadFromLocal}$, ${\tt InitReadFromProp}$, and ${\tt ComRead}$.
+In a similar manner to a write instruction, the translation scheme for a read instruction consists of guessing, checking, and update parts.
 Notice however that the initialization of the read event is carried out through two different inference rules.